 Don’t just make presentations.
 Host conversations.
 Give up your predetermined theological outcomes and focus on the relationships.
 The leader does not need to be the center of the conversation.
 Instead, the task is to listen prayerfully and be attentive to the work of the Holy Spirit.
 Trust the process of conversation, and recognize its theological import.

 Keith is author of the recently published The Digital Cathedral: Networked Ministry in a Wireless World (Morehouse Publishing, 2015) from which this article is adapted.
 Used by permission.
-The Digital Cathedral is available from Amazon and Cokesbury.
+The book is available at Church Publishing and Amazon.

 - The “Nones” and the Spirituality of Everyday Living by Keith Anderson